parca-dev/parca-demo/README.md

 Note: This will take some time to pull down base images and build each language's demo.

-At the end you should have a demo for each language in the cluster.
+At the end, you should have a demo for each language in the cluster.

 Tip: You can also deploy the demos in one line: ```./deploy-apps.sh cpp java rust```